constraintAutomaton/Opportunities-for-Shape-Based-Optimization-of-Link-Traversal-Queries/readme.md

 and design algorithms for query planning that take into consideration this shape metadata.

 ## Results
-Here is the figure presenting the main result
+Here is the figure presenting the main result.

 ![figure displaying the main results](figure/combined.svg) The query execution time distribution (the upper graph) and the number of HTTP requests (the lower graph).